Mindfulness for Stress and Anxiety

 The charity MIND provide some good tips of how to look our for signs of stress.
 (Link 1)

 Research is showing us that stress can play a part in obesity, heart disease, Alzheimer’s, diabetes, depression, gastrointestinal problems and asthma.
-In recent studies it is shown to effect our ability to regulate inflammation which can promote the development and progression of disease.
+In recent studies, it is shown to affect our ability to regulate inflammation which can promote the development and progression of disease.
 The effect of chronic stress can range from sleep problems to heart disease (Link 2).

 I don’t want to worry you anymore but stress can kill!
 The way in which people deal with stress is different, the first port of call is to realise you are stressed or suffering from anxiety, you cannot begin to try to manage yourself if you are unaware how you're feeling.
 Most people will find themselves at the doctors being prescribed drugs, medication is an easy way to combat stress and anxiety but come with serious downsides, and it's more than just side effects, medications can harm your ability to cope with stress in the future because of: